Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

       permission_filter_queryset = ['project.delete']

-This view will return all projects for which the requesting user has the ``project.list`` permission for the associated organisation, and for which the user has the ``project.delete`` permission on the project itself.
+This view will return all projects for which the requesting user has the ``project.list`` permission for the associated organization, and for which the user has the ``project.delete`` permission on the project itself.